usnistgov/oscal-xproc3/README.md

 ## XProc platform acknowledgements

 With the authors of incorporated tooling, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
-These include Norman Walsh, Achim Berndzen and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces; Trang; and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially unencumbered and open-source.
+These include Norman Walsh, Achim Berndzen and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces, Trang, and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially unencumbered and open-source.
 Only an open, dedicated and supportive community could prove capable of such a collective achievement.

 ---